oceanprotocol/tokengated-next-chatgpt/README.md

 ## Running locally

-You will need to use the environment variables [defined in `.env.example`](.env.example) to run Next.js AI Chatbot.
-It's recommended you use [Vercel Environment Variables](https://vercel.com/docs/concepts/projects/environment-variables) for this, but a `.env` file is all that is necessary.
+**Before you start,** make sure you have followed every step from [Deploy Your Own](#deploy-your-own) so your application can be configured correctly.

-> Note: You should not commit your `.env` file or it will expose secrets that will allow others to control access to your various OpenAI and authentication provider accounts.
+You will need to use the environment variables [defined in `.env.example`](.env.example) to run OP's Tokengated AI Chatbot.

 Copy the `.env.example` file and populate the required env vars: